 Men are designed in such a manner, that when the electrical impulse in their head tells them to have an erection, up to 20 times as much blood flows into the penis filling out and expanding the thousands of blood vessels.
 The health of this flow is dependent on having clean arteries, veins and unimpeded blood vessels.
 With a male diabetic patient a number of these blood vessels will clog up with minute plaques, or become damaged through injury.
 Then over a period of time plaque will start joining together leading to Peyronie’s disease.

 Focused shockwave therapy, with its ability to breakdown plaque is the only non-surgical, long term solution for diabetics who want to avoid surgery.
-For information you should contact us now.

 This recent study showed that Shockwave therapy helped Peyronie’s disease diabetes patients.